viptomer1/test-levi/README.md

 Test 2: Load product list - 'Product count shown'<br>
 Test 3: Product selected - 'Product selected and switch to desc view'<br>
 Test 4: Product description - 'Product description'<br>

+ - Finally, thanks for reviewing this page
+ - I have created Home screen with nested components but Product screen is little plain in terms of components<br>
+ - (Please consider Home as well structured code and similar Components should be used in Product screen too)
+ - same )